jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

 To customize the configuration:

-- Edit the `koord-scheduler-config` ConfigMap:
+- Edit the `koord-scheduler-config` ConfigMap:

 ```bash
   kubectl edit configmap koord-scheduler-config -n koordinator-system